longregen/linnix/README.md

 **eBPF-powered Linux observability with AI incident detection**

-Linnix captures every process fork, exec, and exit with lightweight CPU/memory telemetry using eBPF, then uses AI to detect incidents before they become outages.
+Linnix captures every process fork, exec, and exit with lightweight CPU/memory telemetry using eBPF.
+Works standalone with built-in rules engine, or add AI for natural language insights.

 > **✨ NEW**: **linnix-3b model now available!** Download the 2.1GB quantized model from [Releases](https://github.com/linnix-os/linnix/releases/tag/v0.1.0) or use the automated setup script.